 GITHUB INTEGRATION

-Workforce agents manage the complete GitHub workflow.
+Workforce Synths manage the complete GitHub workflow.
 They clone repos, create branches, write code, open PRs with labels and reviewers, review with inline comments, check CI status, and merge with SHA-pinned safety.

 Structured code review